jelena-tica/TIGER/README.md

 # TIGER
 TIGER stands for **T**ransduction **I**nference in **GER**mline genomes,
-and it performs mobile element mediated transduction detection.
+and it performs non-reference mobile element mediated transduction detection.

-The tool takes translocation prediction calls and mobile element insertion predictions and combines this information with the input from either a BWA or ELAND mapped BAM files to generate high- confidence transduction callset.
+The tool takes mobile element insertion predictions and translocation prediction calls and  combines this information with the input from either a BWA or ELAND mapped BAMs files to generate a high- confidence transduction callset.

 Installing TIGER